SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 >
 > 2.2.3 Prevalence of anaemia in women aged 15 to 49 years, by pregnancy status (percentage)

+This target is interpreted to cover research about
+- the nutritional quality of food
-This target is interpreted to cover research about malnutrition and the nutritional status for all people (including elements specific to children, girls, the elderly and pregnant women).
+- malnutrition, and the nutritional status for all people (including elements specific to children, girls, the elderly and pregnant women).
 Malnutrition includes both underweight and overweight (<a id="WHOmalnut">[WHO, 2021](#f4)</a>); this WHO factsheet was used to add terms, including specific micronutrients of worldwide importance (iodine, iron, vitamin A).

+Some of these topics partially overlap with 2.1, which covers access to food/food insecurity.
+Nutritional quality of food and nutritional status of people is covered in 2.2 (e.g. nutritional *quality*); 2.1 is interpreted to focus on access-related issues (e.g. nuritional *security*).
+Research topics such as nutritional security or free school meals may cover both areas (i.e. address that people have enough food, and that it is of good nutritional quality).

 This query consists of 3 phrases.
 Phrase 3 is for terms which need to be combined with human terms.